SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** Pull 5; M < 3 5 corruption damage
 > - **17+:** Pull 7; M < 4 5 corruption damage
 >
 > **Effect:** This ability gains an edge against any target grabbed by the koptourok.
-If one or more targets are pulled adjacent to the kop- tourok, the koptourok can fly until the end of the encounter
+If one or more targets are pulled adjacent to the koptourok, the koptourok can fly until the end of the encounter

 > ⭐️ **Exhale**
 >